simongriggdotinfo

 others..

-Harry 'Ratbag' Russell is in Auckland after twenty years in New York where he released three seminal and highly influential albums under the name Harry The Bastard ; Paul Robinson (Berlin) works for the Qantas magazine in Sydney; the Trezevant sisters (Aliens) both live in Auckland...Yvette, was in Dead Can Dance in the 1980s and is now an actor, and Giselle owns a catering business; Mike Allpress (City Slitz) owns Allpress Coffee, one of Australasia's biggest coffee companies; Mark McDonald (Brunetttes) is a practitioner of holitsic medicine in Sydney; Terry 'Towelling' Graham (Rebel Truce) is an artist in London; Eddie Olsen, drummer for The Instigators, later played in Coconut Rough and The Exponents and is now a freelance drummer in Manchester, UK.
+Harry 'Ratbag' Russell is in Auckland after twenty years in New York where he released three seminal and highly influential albums under the name Harry The Bastard ; Paul Robinson (Berlin) edited the Qantas magazine in Sydney fotr some years; the sisters in The Aliens both live in Auckland.
+Yvette Parsons was in Dead Can Dance in the 1980s and is now an actor, and Giselle owns a catering business; Mike Allpress (City Slitz) owns Allpress Coffee, one of Australasia's biggest coffee companies; Mark McDonald (Brunetttes) is a practitioner of holitsic medicine in Sydney; Terry 'Towelling' Graham (Rebel Truce) is an artist in Auckland; Eddie Olsen, drummer for The Instigators, later played in Coconut Rough and The Exponents and is now a freelance drummer in Manchester, UK.

 Toy Love's site